 Participating a multisport programme, like the one offered at Shaws Little League, helps prevent injuries, improves fitness, motivation and confidence.
 Multi-sport athletes develop into better teammates too.
 In a class like Shaws Little League, not only is there a focus on more than one sport, but there is an emphasis on having fun just fun for the sake of fun.
 Simple, plain old-fashioned fun because we all know that children love nothing more than having fun.

-As the children develop and progress, the activities in each of the sports change accordingly, eg the under 3’s and under 4’s do many coach-led activities; in the under 5’s and above, we use modified team games and encourage the children to work together and develop their skills together.
+As the children develop and progress, the activities in each of the sports change accordingly, the toddler sports (those under 3’s and under 4’s) do many coach-led activities; in the children's sports classes (under 5’s and above), we use modified team games and encourage the children to work together and develop their skills together.

 The Shaws Little League multisport programme comprises a wide range of games and activities that allow children to: